lpw25/namespaces/readme.md

 #### `-linkall`

-The `-linkall` option can be used when creating a `.cmxa` file to force the linking of all modules from the library even if some modules are not transitive dependencies of the executable.
+The `-linkall` option can be used when creating a `.cmxa` file to force the linking of all compilation units from the library even if some units are not transitive dependencies of the executable.

-The main use case for this feature is when some modules in the library depend indirectly on some other modules -- usually via side-effects.
+The main use case for this feature is when some compilation units in the library depend indirectly on some other units -- usually via side-effects.
 This use case can instead be supported with a new `-requires` option: adding `-requires Foo` when compiling the `bar` unit will ensure that `Foo` is always linked into any executable that includes `Bar`.

+Note that the `-linkall` option can also be used when creating an executable to force all the compilation units from every `.cmxa` file passed to the compiler to be linked into the executable even if they are not transitive dependencies of the executable.
+This use case would still be handled by the `-linkall` option and which would be extended to also force linking of every unit from directories given to the compiler with `-I`.

 ### `-P` option